New EP: "new low" by nightlife

 nightlife are another young band that are shaking up the world of music in the best way possible.
 From three songs, they have solidified their place in a new musical age, and I am STOKED to see what future plans they have in store for all of us!

-Stream "new low" in it's entirely on all music streaming platforms; consider buying it to add to your personal music library.
+Stream new low in its entirety on all music streaming platforms; consider buying it to add to your personal music library.
 Make sure to follow nightlife on all social media platforms to stay updated on all upcoming projects!

 nightlife are a three-piece soulpunk band from Baltimore, Maryland.